Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Experimental analysis

+Similar plots can also be generated using binning of the sample relevance instead of the target-variable frequency.
+In the following, these visualizations are denoted as bin-error plots.

-Assessing statistical significance is essential to determine whether the observed differences in model performance across datasets are meaningful or merely due to random variations.
-By statistically validating the effectiveness of different mitigation strategies, we ensure that any performance gains are not coincidental but rather attributable to the applied techniques.
+Assessing statistical significance is essential to determine whether observed differences in model performance across datasets are robust or merely due to random variation across repeated runs.
+This ensures that reported performance improvements are attributable to the applied mitigation strategies rather than stochastic effects.

-To evaluate significance, populations are formed from the mean errors of 50 modeling repetitions per dataset and bin.
-The Wilcoxon signed-rank test, a non-parametric test, is used to determine whether a statistically significant difference exists between two paired samples.
-The null hypothesis assumes no difference between the tested populations, and a significance threshold of 0.05 implies a 5\% probability of incorrectly rejecting the null hypothesis.

-A dataset is counted as won by a mitigation strategy if the test determines a statistically significant difference and the model using the strategy exhibits lower error in the respective bin than the model without mitigation.
-Conversely, a dataset is counted as lost if the model without mitigation outperforms the strategy.
-Significant wins and losses highlight where differences are statistically meaningful, providing insights into the relative effectiveness of different mitigation approaches across datasets.

-Fig.~\ref{fig:example_win_plot} presents the number of datasets won and lost by models employing different mitigation strategies, compared to models trained without any mitigation strategy.
-The evaluation focuses on specific sample frequency bins rather than the full target domain, providing insights into how mitigation strategies perform across different regions of the target distribution.
-In the following this kind of plot will be referred to as a bin-win-plot.
-The statistical significance of these results is always evaluated using the Wilcoxon signed-rank test with a significance threshold of 0.05.